 If you are injured on the job or suffer a work-related illness, your supervisor or department personnel officer should be notified immediately.
 Every injury or work-related illness must be reported, regardless of whether it might seem relatively minor or insignificant.
 You should report the nature of the injury and the circumstances surrounding the incident.
-Visit Human Resources Workers Compensation and Employee on-the-job injuries and illnesses.
+Visit the Human Resources Workers Compensation page for detailed instructions.

 Seek Medical Treatment

 If you need medical attention for a work-related injury or illness, you may seek treatment from your own health care provider or receive initial treatment from the University Health Services (UHS).
 The University’s workers compensation insurance carrier will pay for any costs associated with your approved workers compensation claim.
 You or your medical provider must call the state insurer’s Utilization Review Agent for pre-approval of treatment or within 24 hours after seeking emergency treatment.
 The phone number is: 1-800-266-7991.

 Notify Environmental Health and Safety (EH&S)